JeanMusenga/PhD-Thesis_2024_Musenga/test/One/README.md

 - **What surprised you?**
 	- Nothing really was surprising.
 We have done TDD before so this was not new, but it was nice to try it out again.
 - **Did TDD help you write some tests you wouldn’t otherwise have thought of?**
-	- I don't think so, no. I'm usually okay in regards to implementing test.
+	- I don't think so, no. I'm usually okay in regards to implementing tests.
 In the event that I don't I don't see how TDD would help in that regard.